 How to Prioritize Vulnerabilities

-Vulnerability prioritization is the key to efficiently managing these challenges, allowing security teams to methodically assess and rank vulnerabilities based on risk factors and business impact.
+Effective vulnerability prioritization is the key to efficiently managing these challenges, allowing security teams to methodically assess and rank vulnerabilities based on risk factors and business impact.
+By taking a risk-based approach to vulnerability management and remediation, organizations can eliminate the busy work associated with chasing every exposure and focus on what matters to the business.

 Why is it important to prioritize vulnerabilities?